 6/11/2020 0 Comments

-A friend and ally, Louis Evans, read my Tor.com essays "In search of Afro-Solarpunk Part 1 & Part 2" and passed it on to Lydia Laureson, managing editor of the New Modality, a new publication that delves into experimental and speculative everything with gusto and expertise.
+A friend and ally, Louis Evans, read my Tor.com essays "In search of Afro-Solarpunk Part 1 & Part 2" and passed it on to Lydia Laureson, founder of the New Modality, a new publication that delves into experimental and speculative everything with gusto and expertise.
 Lydia loved it and reached out to me to do a photo essay on Afrofuturism.
 The concept was grand in scale: an inter-dimensional griot on a meta-fiction journey of our many Black futures through art.
 Unfortunately that was not to be.
 The story I wanted to tell and the pictures I wanted to use would have demanded a budget to rival that of a Marvel MCU tent poler.
 So we returned to the purity of the written word.
 That gave me an excuse to move this topic to the top of my to-do list.

 For a while now, I've taken to seeing religion, at its core, as a kind of performative art.
 An expression of belief interpreted for endless audiences.
 It is lived in, sacrificed to, ingested, regurgitated, and coded in ways that escape casual description, easy moral pigeonholing, and demand critique.
 In other words, religion is pure human.
 It is an art that is as fundamental as gravity to so many communities.
 I thought solarpunk would be more beautiful and functional for integrating these perspectives into its many variable visions of the future.
 This essay was a direct appeal to creatives: consider the spiritual aspects of being in the near future.